Tackling the Blues is recruiting student mentors to the programme

 - Attending TtB induction and training programme, including certified mental health training.

-- Help to develop the sports and education programme and tailor it depending on your interests and studies.
+- Help to develop the arts education programme and tailor it depending on your interests and studies.

 - Design and deliver peer mentoring sessions.